 (John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

-Local studies information is held at Bury
+Local studies information is held at Bury library.

-The Register Office covering the Ainsworth area is Bury
+The Register Office covering the Ainsworth area is Bury.

-In 1835 Ainsworth was a township in the parish of Middleton
+In 1835 Ainsworth was a township in the parish of Middleton.

+You can see the administrative areas in which Ainsworth has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD763102 (Lat/Lon: 53.587836, -2.359506), Ainsworth which are provided by:
+You can see maps centred on OS grid reference SD764097 (Lat/Lon: 53.582924, -2.358069), Ainsworth which are provided by: